conradparkzes/yt-comments/README.md

 ### How to run the code (not accurate, but ideally)
 Running the program will ask you for a user input of the video ID of a YouTube video of your choice.
-This ID can be found at the end of a general url link to your desired YouTube video.
+This ID can be found at the end of a general url link, bounded by the "=" and "&" symbols to your desired YouTube video.
 Input this ID, and returned will be information about the top comments on the selected video.

  ### Code overview
 The code stores all available data from the CommentsThread tool of the